MoonPoet/xaprb-src/content/blog/2006/how-to-profile-a-query-in-mysql.md

 Regardless of how much homework you have left to do, I hope this article has given you some insight into the level of detailed statistics available to you.
 Don't limit yourself to `EXPLAIN` and centi-second-granularity execution times in the `mysql` command-line client.
 That's only the tip of the iceberg.

-If you have any comments, please leave them below.
-I'm especially interested in learning what you know about query optimization and profiling, as I am myself only a self-taught beginner!
+I'm interested in learning what you know about query optimization and profiling, as I am myself only a self-taught beginner!
 And if you'd like to stay current with my upcoming articles, especially the upcoming release of the MySQL query profiler I promised, please [subscribe via e-mail or feeds](/index.xml).

 **Update** Peter has a very good article, which demonstrates some real profiling measurements, on [optimizing loose index scans with `UNION`](http://www.mysqlperformanceblog.com/2006/08/14/mysql-followup-on-union-for-query-optimization-query-profiling/).
 Well worth a read.